johnlam90/aws-multi-eni-controller/README.md

 1. Go to your GitHub repository
 2. Click on "Packages" in the right sidebar
 3. Find and click on your container package (aws-multi-eni-controller)
-4. Click on "Package settings" (gear icon)
+4. Click on "Package settings" (⚙️ icon) at the bottom of the page
 5. Under "Danger Zone", find "Change visibility"
 6. Select "Public" and confirm the change